Yallappagouda/verified-hiring-agent/README.md

 # Verified AI Hiring Assistant

-**A Hackathon-Ready AI Hiring Evaluation Platform with Trust & Verification**

 A modern, explainable candidate evaluation system built with Python and Streamlit.
 This project demonstrates a production-grade hiring assistant that combines AI-driven candidate scoring with verifiable trust mechanisms (AgentFacts, Merkle roots, and cryptographic signatures).